signalogic/SigSRF_SDK/mediaTest_readme.md

 In the above example, the test takes about 10.7 sec to encode/decode all 21 channels.
 Given the 30 sec duration of each audio channel, we can calculate a max single core capacity of around 58 channels of encode + decode to stay in real-time.
 Of course processing time varies depending on your system's core type and speed.

 Note that highest performance is obtained with later versions of gcc/g++ that utilize vector math functions (which require x86 with SSE and preferably with both SSE and AVX).
 In our tests, versions v9.4 and higher show significant performance improvements; the above examples were run with v11.3.
-See [Building Applications](#user-content-buildingapplications) for more detailed information.
+See [Building High Performance Applications](#user-content-buildinghighperformanceapplications) for more detailed information.

 To help analyze audio quality, below is a table showing what's in each channel of NChan21.wav, along with sox commands for playing individual channels.